thistlillo/UC5_pipeline_forked/README.md

 - A_pipeline:
   - `A00_prepare_raw_tsv.py`: processes the raw dataset and organize the information in a .tsv file;
   - `A01_prepare_tsv.py`: filters the data that will be used for building the model (e.g, it excluded reports without images).
+  - `A02_preprocess_images.py`: preprocess the dataset and builds a single pickle file with all the images resized to 300x300.
+  The preprocessing consists basically in normalizing the values, using the mean and standard deviation computed on the Indiana Chest X-Ray dataset, and resizing.
+In order to use the output pickle file in subsequent steps, the flag `preload_images` needs to be set.

 - B_pipeline:
   - `B00_clean_text.py`: text cleaning;
   - `B01_encode_data.py`: data encoding for training the model.